 Now, the way that this works is that the audio connector output (pins 2 and 5) is always connected.
 If nothing is in the jack, it is connected as a passthrough to the inputs (pins 3 and 4, respectively).
 If an audio connector is plugged in, input redirects to the jack.
 (Pin 1 is ground.)
 For reference, red is right audio and green is left audio (black is ground).

 A few of the diagrams necessary to do this.
-The top two diagram is simple the connectors two states: no plug and plug.
+The top two diagram is simply the connector’s two states: no plug and plug.
 The bottom two diagrams are a normal 1/8” audio plug and the physical pin-out and measurements of the jack.